 The Groovy ecosystem and community are extremely vibrant.
 In 2014, Groovy was downloaded 4.5 million times.
-Restlet plans to use Groovy technology to improve our API development tools, including APISpark, Restlet Studio, and Restlet Framework.
+Restlet plans to use Groovy technology to improve our API platform: DHC by Restlet for API testing, Restlet Studio for API design and APISpark to deploy web APIs.
 Guillaume’s experience with the open source development community will also benefit the active community around Restlet Framework.

 With the explosion in the number of REST APIs in the cloud, we’re seeing rapid change to both API tools and API languages such as Swagger, RAML, and API Blueprint.
-We expect even more rapid change in the future, including a stronger connection between API languages and programming languages for different roles.
+We expect even more rapid change in the future for API design tools, including a stronger connection between API languages and programming languages for different roles.

 I’ve known Guillaume for about 10 years and have been highly impressed by his technical achievements in the open source world as well as his ability to grow a vibrant developers community.
 He has already been very helpful to the Restlet community in the past, initiating our discussions with Manning that led to the publication of the “Restlet in Action” book.

 Of course, there are many questions from the community about Groovy and the role that Guillaume will have at Restlet.
 He’s responded to a some of these questions below.
 If there are any additional questions, comments or feedback, please Tweet them to @restlet.

 Guillaume Laforge, Restlet’s new Product & Developer Ninja

 Q: Why did you join Restlet?